 The SAWA operating requirements during a severe accident were developed using guidance provided in NEI 13-02, Section 4 and Appendix I. The guidance indicates that a maximum water addition flow of 500 gallons per minute (gpm) is sufficient for SAWA.
-The guidance also indicates that the time to establish water addition capability is expected to be less than 8 hours.
+The time to establish water addition capability is expected to be less than 8 hours.
 Plant connection points and portable equipment satisfying the requirements of Order EA-12-049 may be credited by providing actions necessary to deploy and maintain equipment that can be performed under the thermal and radiological conditions that exist during a severe accident.
 The SAWA flow path should contain backflow prevention to minimize the possibility of combustible gases, and the backflow of hot and radioactive fluids from exiting containment through the SAWA system.

 In its OIP, the licensee stated that its strategy for SAWA assumes loss of reactor injection at the onset of the event.
 The SAWA capability will be available within 8 hours and will use existing and portable equipment.
-The OIP also noted that the SAWA flow path includes methods to minimize exposure of personnel to radioactive liquids, gases and potentially flammable conditions by inclusion of backflow prevention.
-The check valve is integral with the pump skid and will close and prevent leakage when the SAWA pump is secured.
-RHR LPCI injection mode has installed emergency core cooling system (ECCS) backflow prevention devices qualified for severe accident conditions.
+The OIP also noted that the SAWA flow path determination will include methods to minimize exposure of personnel to radioactive liquids, gases and potentially flammable conditions by inclusion of backflow prevention.
+The residual heat removal (RHR) low pressure core injection (LPCI) system injection mode has installed a check valve qualified for accident scenarios to prevent reverse flow from the RPV.

 As part of SAWA operation, the OIP described the SAWA actions that will be required for the first 24 hours and coping details for greater than 24 hours of operation.
 The OIP indicated that SAWA operation is the same for the full period of sustained operation.
-The SAWA system shall be capable of providing a RPV injection rate of 500 gpm within 8 hours of a loss of all RPV injection following an ELAP/Severe Accident.
-The SAWA system shall meet the design characteristics of the HVCS with the exception of the dedicated 24 hours power source.
+The SAWA system shall be capable of providing a RPV injection rate of 500 gpm within 8 hours of a loss of all RPV injection following an extended loss of all alternating current (ac) power (ELAP)/Severe Accident.
+The SAWA system shall meet the design characteristics of the HCVS with the exception of the dedicated 24 hours power source.
 Hydrogen mitigation is provided by the presence of a backflow prevention device in the SAWA flow path, as described above, which is consistent with the guidance found in Section I.1.4.4 of NEI 13-02, Revision 1.

-The NRC staff reviewed the SAWA severe accident operation against the guidance in Section 4 and Appendix I to NEI 13-02, Revision 1 and determined that if operated as described in the Peach Bottom OIP, this strategy appears to be able to maintain the temperature in the drywell less than 545 °F in an ELAP scenario.
-This appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01 as an acceptable means for implementing applicable requirements of Order EA-13-109.
+The NRC staff reviewed the SAWA severe accident operation against the guidance in Section 4 and Appendix I to NEI 13-02, Revision 1 and determined that if operated as described in the LaSalle OIP, this strategy may be used in an ELAP scenario to maintain the temperature in the drywell less than 545°F. This appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01 as an acceptable means for implementing applicable requirements of Order EA-13-109.